briannebyer/UniversityChecklist/Checklist/Readme.md

 Another issue is that changing courseName/courseCode doesnt show in ContentView until the user refreshes the app, will come back to that too.

 Deleted original commented code in DetailView.
 Another requirement of Milestone 3 is the loading screen.
 I set up the DataModel for the loading screen when updating all structs to classes.
 Used if data has loaded, show ContentView, else show ProgressView().
+Customised loading screen to suit style of application.

+Complete DocC

 ##Third (Final) Milestone Video: